Lindsen13/AquaDuck/README.md

 - Push data to GCP
     -> Seems to work when pc is authenticated with `gcloud auth application-default login`
 - Push data to AWS
+    -> Seems to work when pc is authenticated with `aws configure`
 - Push data to Azure

 - Run DBT with data in GCP
+    -> Works with same authentication as above!
 - Run DBT with data in AWS
+    -> Works with same authentication as above!
 - Run DBT with data in Azure

+- Push output (duckdb database) to GCP
+- Push output (duckdb database) to AWS
+- Push output (duckdb database) to Azure

 - Run pipeline from container